Skip to main content

 CFPB Complaint Process

 The CFPB accepts complaints about debt collectors, mortgage servicers, credit card companies, and other financial companies.
-Companies generally respond within 15 days.
+Companies generally respond within 15 days (60 days for complex cases).
 The CFPB publishes complaint data in its Consumer Complaint Database.
-Complaints can be filed online, by phone, or by mail.
+Complaints can be filed online (less than 10 minutes), by phone (25-30 minutes), or by mail to PO Box 27170, Washington, DC 20038.

 Eligibility: Any consumer or authorized representative